 Add Custom Rules for Validation

-- Click the drop-down box for the next action and select
+- Click the drop-down box for the next action and select .

-- Specify the Rule name and click
+- Specify the Rule name and click .

-A number of regexes will be provided for you by pressing Hint.
-You will need to select the ‘Phone Number‘ regex for the Phone number and ‘Email‘ regex for the Email. - Copy the regex using the Copy button
+- A number of regexes will be provided for you by pressing Hint.
+You will need to select the 'Phone Number' regex for the Phone number and 'Email' regex for the Email.

-next to it and paste this where it states ‘Enter regex’.
+- Copy the regex using the Copy button next to it and paste this where it states 'Enter regex'.

-- Now if a user tries to enter the wrong information, the fallback message will be provided.
+Then, click . - Now if a user tries to enter the wrong information, the fallback message will be provided.

-However, we want something more specific for each question so we’re going to add another Custom Rule.
+However, we want something more specific for each question so we're going to add another Custom Rule. - Again, set this to First Name but it will need to be repeated for all questions.

 - This time we need to set it to ‘No Match’ so if it doesn’t match the regular expression then we can choose what message is returned and which action the bot will respond with.

 - As you can see, it looks to see if it matches.
-If it doesn’t, it sends the message “Please enter a valid name.” and then returns the customer to the ‘Request Name’ question.
+If it doesn't, it sends the message “Please enter a valid first name.” and then returns the customer to the 'Request First Name' question.

 User responses to question interactions can be saved in Variables, making them available for future use.